Pallava dynasty: Origins

-The available historical materials include three copper-plate grants of Sivaskandavarman in the first quarter of the 4th century, all issued from Kanchipuram but found in various parts of Andhra Pradesh, and another inscription of Simhavarman I half century earlier in the Palnadu (Pallava Nadu) area of the western Guntur district.
-All the early documents are in Prakrit, and scholars find similarities in paleography and language with the Satavahanas and the Mauryas.
+The origins of the Pallavas have been debated by scholars.
+The available historical materials include three copper-plate grants of Sivaskandavarman in the first quarter of the 4th century, all issued from Kanchipuram but found in various parts of Andhra Pradesh, and another inscription of Simhavarman I half century earlier in the Palnadu (Pallava Nadu) area of the western Guntur.
+All the early documents are in Prakrit, and scholars find similarities in palaeography and language with the Satavahanas and the Mauryas.
 Their early coins are said to be similar to those of Satavahanas.
 Two main theories regarding the origins of the Pallavas have emerged based on available historical data.
 The first theory suggests that the Pallavas were initially subordinate to the Satavahanas, a ruling dynasty in the Andhradesa region (north of the Penna River in modern-day Andhra Pradesh).
 According to this theory, the Pallavas later expanded their influence southward, eventually establishing their power in Kanchi (modern-day Kanchipuram).
 The second theory proposes that the Pallavas originated in Kanchi itself, where they initially rose to prominence.
 From there, they expanded their dominion northward, reaching as far as the Krishna River.
-Another theory posits that the Pallavas were descendants of Chola Prince Ilandiraiyan and had their roots in Tondaimandalam, the region around Kanchi.
+Another theory posits that the Pallavas were descendants of Chola prince Ilandiraiyan and had their roots in Tondaimandalam, the region around Kanchi.
 These theories provide different perspectives on the Pallavas' early history and territorial expansion, but the exact origins of the Pallava dynasty continue to be a subject of debate among historians.